ipv6 filtering

 • New Attack Surface

-New application architecture results in new attacks, and with any application segment, you are only as strong as the weakest link requiring a new set of network visibility.
+New application architecture results in new attacks, and with any application segment, you are only as strong as the weakest link, requiring a new set of network visibility.
 That can help you correlate disparate data points.
-The birth of the cloud and new technologies certainly increase the attack surface making quick and accurate DDoS detection using tools such as IPFIX Big data, which is considered an enchantment to other DDoS solutions such as BGP Flowspec.
+The birth of the cloud and new technologies increased the attack surface, making quick and accurate DDoS detection using tools such as IPFIX Big data an enchantment to other DDoS solutions such as BGP Flowspec.

 Companies require mechanisms to stop and slow down DDoS attacks.
 The IETF introduced best practices with BCP38, and service providers started incorporating ingress filtering into their designs and cross-checking incoming frames.
 However, ISPs are not forced by contract to implement these features.
 The only way to adequately mitigate DDoS attacks is adequate detection.
 How long should this take?
 What timeframe is acceptable?